 In control when the power goes out

-We don’t want to sound the alarm here.
-But at some point during our hot summer, windy fall, dry winter and back around again, we’ll experience a local power outage.
+Even if we avoid wildfires along the Front Range, at some point during our hot summer, windy fall, dry winter and back around again, we’ll experience a local power outage.
 Or several.

 “It might even be intentional,” said Chris Mailliard, Good Samaritan Emergency Management.
-“Xcel Energy will aggressively de-energize lines if it feels they’re at risk of breaking or dangerously drooping due to high winds or excessive heat.
-It doesn’t take much to start a fire out here.”
+“Xcel Energy will aggressively de-energize lines if it feels they’re at risk of breaking or dangerously drooping due to high winds or excessive heat and might spark a fire.”

-If you’ve been on our medical staff for more than five years, right now you’re remembering the Marshall Fire.
-In December of 2021, high heat, drought and waves of 100-mph winds crashed against the Foothills for days and fueled a fire that many of you watched from our windows.
+The Marshall Fire in December 2021 ignited in part due to high winds and power lines.
+High heat, drought and waves of 100-mph winds crashed against the Foothills for days and fueled a fire that many of you watched from our windows.

 We did not evacuate.
+(More on that in a minute.)
 But we transferred more than 50 of our most-critical and laboring patients to hospitals outside the fire’s path as it consumed more than 1,000 local structures and homes.

 Today, more than half of Broomfield County has been classified officially as experiencing a Severe Drought.
-That’s the good news.
 The rest of the county is classified as one level worse: Extreme Drought.
-No wonder you’ve asked us to look into this.
+And many of you likely are watching the current wildfires expand across the state.

 During outages, “We have a generator that provides us with a constant stream of electricity, and a sensor-activated transfer switch that kicks on the generator within 10 seconds of a power disruption,” Mailliard said.
 “The generator doesn’t power everything in the hospital, but what’s important to remember is that patient care is not interrupted.”